hwheeler01/comp150/classnotes.md

 or <span style="font-weight: bold;">Acc</span> for
 short, that holds a
-byte of information, just like a memory cell.  </p>
+byte of information, just like a memory cell.
 <h3><a class="mozTocH3" name="pipSim"></a>Pip
 Assembler Simulator (vid)<br>
 </h3>
-<p>For a simple conceptual view, look at the Pip Assembler
+For a simple conceptual view, look at the Pip Assembler simulator in the class web examples.
-simulator
-in the class web examples.
 All files are included in
 <a href="http://hwheeler01.github.io/comp150/pipFiles.zip">pipFiles.zip</a>.